kwadrnt/express-microblog/readme.md

 ## Tips for Getting Started

-1. Fork and clone this directory.
+1. Create a new directory for this project, and initialize a git repository in that directory.
+2. Add a README with a link to this page in case you want to reference it later, and make your first commit.
-2. `npm init` to get started.
+3. `npm init` to get your Node.js project started.
 You'll need to install the following node modules:
   * `express`
   * `body-parser`
   * `mongoose`
-3. Use Postman to test and debug your API routes.
-Make sure you are always `console.log`-ing data that comes back from your API when you make an AJAX call before you write any other code.
+4. Use Postman or `curl` to test and debug your API routes.
+Make sure you are always `console.log`-ing data that comes back from your API when you make an AJAX call before you write any other code that relies on that data.
-4. Commit frequently.
+5. Commit frequently.
 When you are finished with this work for the morning, push your work to GitHub.